Mobile-Telematics/TelematicsApp-iOS/README.md

     [[RPEntry instance] removeVirtualDeviceToken];
     [[FIRAuth auth] signOut:nil];

+You can also disable SDK with the trips uploading to prevent already recorded and stored on the device trips been not uploaded to Damoov platform.
+Learn more about available SDK methods here: https://docs.telematicssdk.com/docs/methods-for-ios-app

 ## Connect OBD device

-Telematics App provides you with the functionality with which you can connect to the OBD adapter in your car using Bluetooth® technology.
+Telematics App provides you with the optional functionality to connect the app with an OBD vehicle adapter using Bluetooth® technology.
 OBD adapter is a small device that plugs into the CAN-port of your car.
-Usually the CAN-port is located under the steering wheel.

-Telematics App created by DATA MOTION PTE.
-LTD, has a full range of functionality that allows you to read almost any information and indicators from your car, and add it to trips recorded by the Telematics App on iOS/Android.
+Telematics App created by Damoov, has a full range of functionality that allows you to read almost any information and indicators from your vehicle, and add it to trips recorded by the Telematics App on iOS/Android.
-OBD adapter does not need to be disabled or configured.
-It is always in your car, the Telematics App works with the OBD adapter only when you are traveling.
 Connecting and disconnecting to your iOS device happens automatically.
 OBD adapter can detect accidents.

-DATA MOTION PTE.
-LTD is the first company in the world to invent the technology of working with OBD devices via Bluetooth® technology.

-Detailed documentation and the basic principle of operation can be found in the development portal https://docs.telematicssdk.com/docs/bluetooth-obd
+Detailed documentation and the basic principles of operation can be found in the development portal https://docs.telematicssdk.com/docs/bluetooth-obd
 To fully work with this functionality, you need additional equipment, which we can provide upon your request.

-## Claims screen
+## Claims

-We also allow you to work with our `ClaimService` API.
-You can report road accidents, any damage to your vehicle, attach photos and fill out all the basic information about the incident directly from your mobile device.
+You can create Inspections, report road accidents, any damage to your vehicle, attach photos and fill out all the basic information directly from your mobile device.
 Machine learning technology from photos taken with a smartphone can determine the degree of damage, the honesty of the client, and rigged accidents.
-A unique technology is available right now for you.
-The created Claim can be considered on your side, which gives you the most modern approach for the insurance business and many other areas of activity.
+The created Inspection can be considered on your side, which gives you the most modern approach for the insurance business and many other areas of activity.
-A detailed example of work is presented in our Telematics App in the `Claims` source-code section.

-## Other features
+# Other features

 We have tried to make for you convenient settings and easy entry for any part of the application.
 Having studied in more detail, you will see that you can customize any part of the Telematics App or Telematics SDK for your purposes, including fonts, official colors used in the application, and much more.